 Does the CSAC take the place of what was formerly the union?

 No. The activity of the CSAC will not involve collective bargaining or result in a labor agreement or contract.
 The goal of the CSAC is to provide a governance body representing classified employees on the same level as the Faculty Senate and Academic Staff Assembly, serving in an advisory role to the Chancellor and University administration.

 What is the "DMC" I keep hearing about?

 DMC (Discretionary Merit Compensation) is an award for classified employees who routinely demonstrate outstanding or meritorious performance.
 A form to apply, which also outlines the justification criteria, can be found at this LINK.
+Information to complete the form (classification, pay schedule, range, and WSRP amount) may be found at the Office of State Employment Relations website under their Alphabetical Listing of Classifications.
 In addition, the UW System provides a search of the database containing the budgeted salaries for all University of Wisconsin employees for each fiscal year.
 The 2012-13 search page can be found at this LINK.
 In addition, the Milwaukee Journal Sentinel published an article where a search can be done to see the raises and bonuses for state employees under the state's DMC program.
 That article can be accessed via this LINK.

 Who is eligible to serve on the CSAC?